 - Bruiser Brody, who wrestled for the old WWWF in the 1970s, was also an old hand at destroying jobbers that got thrown at him back in his day.

-- The most satisfying squash in recent memory was Michelle McCool versus Mickie James for the Women's Championship at the 2010 Royal Rumble.
+- A most satisfying squash was Michelle McCool versus Mickie James for the Women's Championship at the 2010 Royal Rumble.
 Resident Bitch in Sheep's Clothing McCool had been taunting poor Mickie for weeks about being "fat" (calling her "Piggie James") and had her henchwomen douse Mickie with punch and smash her face into a heavily frosted cake, causing Mickie to burst into tears and run out of the arena.
 McCool kept ranting about how she had embarrassed James right out of WWE, and had her best friend Layla mock her by wearing a fat suit and a pig snout.
 At the Royal Rumble, McCool came out first and flat-out announced to the crowd that her opponent was too scared to show up.
 She and Layla were still gloating when a familiar musical theme hit and....MICKIE JAMES made an appearance on WWE programming for the first time in weeks!
 McCool's jaw was still on the floor from shock when James knocked her out and pinned her to win the title in less than half a minute.
 Michelle and Layla then were humiliated by Mickie and her friends with a big messy cake to the face in a splendid little Pay Evil unto Evil moment (although some fans did not like it).